bostontrader/bookwerx-ui-elm/README.md

 During development, we use the webpack-dev-server.
 It does all the webpacky things, but doesn't actually write the artifacts out.
 In order to get the artifacts we want, we need to build for production (using npm run prod)  We can then copy said artifacts to an http server and just serve 'em up.

 src/index.html is a template and src/index.js contains the js logic to get the ball rolling.  webpack.config.js figures out what to do with these things and how to hook 'em together.

-There are no CSS files because all of this is handled by webpack and JS.

 /src/assets contains whatever images or other static files that we have and webpack copies these things to /dist